 The University of Pittsburgh's Office of International Services provides excellent guidance on issues such as the application process and immigration.
 Read more about the Office of International Services at www.ois.pitt.edu, or call 412-624-7120.

 The University of Pittsburgh has strict requirements for language proficiency scores.
 The minimum acceptable results are:

 Non-U.S. citizens recommended for admission will need to submit the International Graduate Student Supplemental Application Packet (PDF).
-Please note that this form is only required for students who are recommended for admission, so it is not necessary to hand in the form with your initial application.
+Please note that this form is only required for students who are recommended for admission, so it is not necessary to upload the form with your initial application.

-Students applying for a PhD in Film Studies with a concentration in History of Art and Architecture apply through the the Film Studies Department.
-To apply, fill out the online application, select Film Studies-PhD, and you will be required to choose your area of specialization in the drop-down menu; choose History of Art and Architecture.
-The application deadline is January 15.
+Students applying for a PhD in Film and Media Studies with a concentration in History of Art and Architecture apply through the Film and Media Studies Program.
+To apply, fill out the online application, select Film and Media Studies-PhD, and you will be required to choose your area of specialization in the drop-down menu; choose History of Art and Architecture.
+All of the above-listed components of the application are required of Film and Media Studies applicants; please note that applicants are strongly encouraged to contact potential advisors in HAA prior to applying.
+The application deadline is December 15.

-For more information on this program, visit the Film Studies website.
+For more information on this program, visit the Film and Media Studies website.

-If you have questions about the application process, please email Graduate Administrator Natalie Swabb.
+If you have questions about the application process, please call 412-648-2400 or email the Graduate Administrator.